softworkz/SubtitleFilteringDemos/TestRun1/Readme.md

 In this section, I'm sharing a (two-part) video, documenting my internal subtitle testing procedures.

-The left side shows the individuual test executions.
+The left side shows the individual test executions.
 Bold text indicates differences from the previous item.

 Please contact me priavately for more detail information.